Baillieston Community Care

 Lorna Harrison

-Lorna is the Home Care Manager at Baillieston Community Care, and joined the team in March 2015.
-Lorna is fully responsible for overseeing the quality of care provision and service delivery of the home care service.
-Lorna is in regular contact with service users and staff and reports directly to the Chief Executive of the organisation.
+Lorna is the Service Manager at Baillieston Community Care, having joined the team in March 2015.
+In her role, Lorna holds full responsibility for overseeing the quality of care provision and service delivery within our home care service.
+She is deeply involved in the day-to-day operations, maintaining regular contact with both service users and staff to ensure that the highest standards of care are consistently met.
+Lorna reports directly to the Chief Executive, playing a key role in the organisation's leadership.

 Alison